lyteword/chspurgeon-tod/volume-7/psalm-142.md

 **Verse 4.** Observe the beautiful opposition between "Thou knewest" (Ps 142:3) and "no man would know me." *Refuge failed me* ,—literally *"perished"* from me (Jer 25:35 Am 2:14).
 But "thou hast been my *refuge* in the day of my trouble"; Ps 59:16.— *Andrew Robert Fausset.*

-**Verses 4-5.** Refuge failed me...Thou art my refuge.
+**Verses 4-5.** Refuge failed me...
+Thou art my refuge.
 Travellers tell us that they who are at the top of the Alps can see great showers of rain fall under them, but not one drop of it falls on them.
 They who have God for their portion are in a high tower, and thereby safe from all troubles and showers.
 A drift rain of evil will beat in at the creature's windows, be they never so well pointed; all the garments this world can make up cannot keep them that travel in such weather from being wet to the skin.
 No creature is able to bear the weight of its fellow creature; but as reeds, they break under the pressure, and as thorns, they run into the sides of those who lean on them.
 The bow drawn beyond its compass breaks in sunder, and the string wound above its strength snaps in pieces.
 Such are outward helps to all that trust to them in hardships.— *George Swinnock.*

 **Verses 4-5.** Refuge failed me....
 Thou art my refuge.
 Are there any among us to whom the world's face is quite changed, and the brooks of comfort in it are dried up, and they are so tossed, chased, and harassed in it that they have forgotten their resting place?
 Are any of you "become a stranger unto your brethren and an alien unto your mother's children"?
 Ps 69:8.
 Is it grown such a strange world, that even "your own familiar friend, in whom you trusted, which did eat of your bread, hath lifted up his heel against you"?
 (Ps 41:9); and that wherever you turn yourselves in it, to find rest and refuge, the door is shut in your face?
 Here is a refuge for you; here is one open door; come in, thou blessed of the Lord: "the Lord gathereth the outcasts of Israel" Ps 147:2.
 It seems the Lord minds to have you in: he is doing with you as a father with a stubborn son who ran away from his father's house, thinking to shift for himself among his friends, and not come back: the father sends peremptory word through them all, saying, "In whoever's house my son is skulking, presently turn him out of doors, and let none of you take him in; and if he come to you give him not one night's lodging, nay, let him not eat in your house."
 Wherefore is all this but just to get him back again to his father's house?— *Thomas Boston,* 1676-1732.